secretGeek/til/linux/digital_ocean.md

 from a browser:

- * use pingdom or "cake status" to monitor your site(s).
+ * use pingdom or "statuscake" to monitor your site(s).